INTERACTIVE Art

 Transit (2009)

-Transit (2009) Transit is a 58-monitor permanent video installation at the Los Angeles International Airport celebrating LA’s diversity.
+Transit (2009) Transit is a 58-monitor video installation at the Los Angeles International Airport celebrating LA’s diversity.

 All DIGITAL ART